radcamp/radcamp.github.io/SanFrancisco2024/PCA_API.md

 # **Excercise:** Plot some PCAs for different gecko species

-There are several vcf files for different Galapagos gecko species in the `/data/vcfs` directory.
+There are several vcf files for different Galapagos gecko species (and a few random other ones) in the `/data/vcfs` directory.
 See if you can plot some PCAs for some of these different species.
 Can you see one, two or more possible populations in each of these species?